-- Haematuria, (blood in the urine) this is normal and should settle within a day or two. - Urine infection you may be sent home with a course of antibiotics as a precaution against this risk. - Retention inability to pass urine after the procedure.
-If you are unable to pass urine whilst you are on the Day Case Unit, you will have to stay in the hospital overnight, or until you pass urine. - Damage to the urethra, causing a narrowing of the tube where the urine comes out this is very rare. - Perforation of the bladder this is extremely rare.
+- Haematuria, (blood in the urine), which may happen after the cystoscopy.
+This is normal and should settle within a day or two. - Urine infection you may be sent home with a course of antibiotics as a precaution against this risk. - Retention inability to pass urine after the procedure.
+If you are unable to pass urine whilst you are on the Day Case Unit, you will have to stay in the hospital overnight, or until you pass urine. - Damage to the urethra, causing a narrowing of the tube where the urine comes out -• this is very rare. - Perforation of the bladder this is extremely rare.
 In the unlikely event of this happening, you will be admitted to hospital and the consultant will review you on the ward.